Specialized Training Program

 Field Attachment / Internship

 Probationary Officers are divided into groups.
-Each group is attached for three (3) months in Field Audit and Accounts Offices.
-In the First Phase of one and a half (1 ½) month Probationary Officers are attached in Account Offices, while in Second Phase they cover Field Audit Offices (FAOs).
+Each group is attached for one (1) months in Field Audit and Accounts Offices.
+In the First fortnightly Phase of one (1) month, Probationary Officers are attached with Account Offices, while in Second Phase they complete their respective attachment with respective Field Audit Offices (FAOs).
 Each group has to submit a written report on weekly basis and make a presentation at the end of Field Attachment / Internship.

 Work Shops